Larrysonp1/subdosec/README.md

   -pf                   Private Fingerprint: uses your local fingerprint.
 Example: -pf /path/to/tko.json -sfid                 To view all available fingerprint ids -o                    Save result locally to the specified path.
-Example: -o /path/to/dir -ks                   To shut down the server node if you want to not use subdosec for a long time
+Example: -o /path/to/dir -su                   Skip undetect will not stored to server (https://subdosec.vulnshot.com/result/undetected) -lu                   Undetec stored localy to the specified path.
+Example: -lu /path/to/dir -ks                   To shut down the server node if you want to not use subdosec for a long time

 ```

 Every subdomain takeover scan will default to the public dashboard https://subdosec.vulnshot.com/scan#vulnlist, so the following commands can be used:
 ## Default scan